-Vito Schnabel Gallery is pleased to announce the opening of two exhibitions, Ron Gorchov: Luck, and Rene Ricard: and if you arrive, do you know you are there? on December 29, 2025 to commemorate the tenth anniversary of the St. Moritz gallery.
-The shows are a tribute to two artists who helped shape the gallery’s history and vision.
+Vito Schnabel Gallery is pleased to announce the opening of Rene Ricard: and if you arrive, do you know you are there? on December 29, 2025 to commemorate the tenth anniversary of the St. Moritz gallery.
+The show is a tribute to an artist who helped shape the gallery’s history and vision.

-“It’s an honor to be able to celebrate our tenth anniversary in St. Moritz with two artists who have been such an important part of the gallery since the beginning.
-Both Rene and Ron helped form the way I think about art.
+“It’s an honor to be able to celebrate our tenth anniversary in St. Moritz with an artist who has been such an important part of the gallery since the beginning.
+Rene helped form the way I think about art.
 It’s been an extremely impactful ten years since I took over the gallery space from Bruno Bischofberger, and I’m looking forward to what’s to come in the future.” – Vito Schnabel

 -